Prediction Markets

 Pricing

-Prices reflect the market consensus of the probability of an outcome occurring.
+Prices reflect the market's consensus on the probability of an outcome.

 The bookmaker sets odds and may adjust them based on volume and developments.